 Scruggs earned his J.D. at Harvard Law School in 2006.
 Before graduating from law school, he completed the Alliance Defending Freedom leadership development program to become a Blackstone Fellow.

-A member of the bars of Arizona and Tennessee, he is also admitted to multiple federal district and appellate courts.
+A member of the bars of Arizona and Tennessee, he is also admitted to the U.S. Supreme Court and multiple federal district and appellate courts.